3632741/AR-Registration-Framework/OST Registration/README.md

 └───Target_Tracker
 ```

-- **GameObject 'SceneManager'.** Attached Components: 'Network Manager', 'Network Manager HUD', 'SPAAM' **OR** 'tiny Calibration', 'Enable Calibration'. **If using the 'SPAAM' calibration, the Mathnet library is required.**
+- **GameObject 'SceneManager'.** Attached Components: 'Network Manager', 'Network Manager HUD', 'SPAAM' **OR** 'tiny Calibration', 'Enable Calibration'. **If using the 'SPAAM' calibration, the Mathnet library is required.
+Simply unpack the Plugins archive inside the Assets folder.**
   Parameters:
   - Network Manager params:
 don't destroy on load: checked